gusgg1/gusgg1/README.md

 - 👋 Hi, I’m Gus
-- 👀 I’m interested in software engineering.
-I am passionate about every aspect of building scaleable products.
+- I am passionate about every aspect of building scaleable products.
-- 🌱 I’m currently working on my own project.
-- 💞️ I’m looking to collaborate on anything interesting!
-- 📫 How to reach me, send me an email.

 <!---
 gusgg1/gusgg1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.